Xilinx/SDAccel_Examples/getting_started/host/multiple_process_c/README.md

 ## 1. OVERVIEW
 This example will demonstrate how to run multiple processes to utilize multiple kernels simultaneously on an FPGA device.
+Multiple processes can share access to the same device provided each process uses the same xclbin.
+Processes share access to all device resources but there is no support for exclusive access to resources by any process.

 ***KEY CONCEPTS:*** Concurrent execution, Multiple HLS kernels, Multiple Process Support

-***KEYWORDS:*** PID, fork, XCL_MULTIPROCESS_MODE
+***KEYWORDS:*** PID, fork, XCL_MULTIPROCESS_MODE, multiprocess

 ## 2. HOW TO DOWNLOAD THE REPOSITORY
 To get a local copy of the SDAccel example repository, clone this repository to the local system with the following command: